 Record Values Load Strategy

-For A, AAAA, NS, MX, and TXT records, Alibaba Cloud DNS returns all records that match the specified line.
-The local DNS server then determines which record to return.
-If the local DNS server returns all addresses, the client randomly selects one.
+For A, AAAA, NS, MX, and TXT records, Alibaba Cloud DNS returns all records that match the selected resolution line.
+The local DNS resolver then determines which record to use.
+If the local DNS resolver returns all the record values, the end user's client randomly selects one.

 Round Robin